 Megan M. Ferry’s interdisciplinary scholarly research and publications are broad-ranging, exploring the media and gender studies in modern China, as well as China-Latin America and China-Africa relations.
 Professor Ferry received her her MA and Phd in Comparative Literature (Chinese and German) at Washington University in St. Louis (Missouri, USA) and BA in Asian Studies and German from Mount Holyoke College (Massachusetts, USA).
 She is currently Professor of Chinese and Asian Studies in the Department of Modern Languages and Literatures at Union College (New York, USA).

 Project-Based Language Learning: Addressing Cultural and Linguistic Diversity Issues in Climate Action, in Education for Sustainable Development in Foreign Language Learning: Content-Based Instruction in College-Level Curricula, Maria J. De la Fuente, editor.
-Routledge (2022).
+London: Routledge (2022).

 Megan Ferry was invited by the American Academy of Arts and Sciences Working Languages Group to serve as one of 120 America’s languages fellows because of her expertise in language pedagogy and curricular development.
 The fellows formation is phase 2 of a project commissioned by a bipartisan group of Congress and outlined in “America’s Languages: Investing in Language Learning for the 21st Century.”
 The report offers recommendations to improve access to as many languages as possible for people of every age, ethnicity and socioeconomic background.
 (November, 2020)

 “Language as a Pedagogy: Cultural Competency” 8X8: Leaps of Faith: 8 Stories About Cultivating Complex Thinkers For a Messy World.
 Union College (April 2019)